cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

 ~~~

 The example used the MySQLd Add-on.
 Variable names for MySQLs differ.
-Remember, you can always refer to the addon.creds command to see the actual variable names and values.
+Remember, you can always refer to the `addon.creds` command to see the actual variable names and values.

-Similarly, for other databases such as Postgres, credentials can be accessed from the credential file.

 ##PostgreSQL
 To add a PostgreSQL database, use the [ElephantSQL Add-on].